Clive A. Burden LTD. Rare Maps, Antique Atlases, Books and Decorative Prints

 MAXIMILIAN ALEXANDER PHILIPP ZU WIED-NEUWIED, Prince

-Carte itineraire de Prince Maximilian de Wied dans l'interieur de l'Amerique Septentrionale de Boston a Missouri superieur &c. en 1832, 33 et 34.
+Carte Itineraire de Prince Maximilian de Wied dans l'interieur de l'Amerique Septentrionale de Boston a Missouri superieur &c. en 1832, 33 et 34.
 Reise Charte des Prinzen Maximilian zu Wied Map to illustrate the Route of Prince Maximilian of Wied in the interior of North America.
 From Boston to the Upper Missouri &c. in 1832, 33 & 34.

 Paris, 1839